omotoladev/portfolio/README.md

 Assessing business incorporation behavior through analysis of incorporation months.

 **Key findings:**
 Using SQL and Power BI, the following insights and KPIs were delivered:

 Turnover Change Between 2020–2024 by Company Type: Showed growth trends by sector.
 Top 15 Regional Performance by Total Turnover: Identified high-performing regions.
 Bottom 15 Regional Performance by Total Turnover: Highlighted underperforming regions.
 Sectors Showing Greatest Increase and Decrease Over the Years: Offers a snapshot of sectoral impact.
 Total Turnover by Company Status: Compared turnover performance between active, closed, and liquidated businesses.

-Turnover by Month on Month Performance: Provided time series trends in business turnover.
+Turnover by Month-on-Month Performance: Provided time series trends in business turnover.

 SQL-Based Questions Addressed:
 Which sectors show the greatest increase and decrease in turnover over the years available?

-What is the total turnover for "Farming" broken down by year?
+What is the total turnover for “Farming” broken down by year?
 What is the LEAST common month to incorporate a business?
 Is this true for all Company Types?

 **Dashboard Overview:**